MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/rilapitypes/ns-rilapitypes-rilaccesstechnology.md

 ---
 UID: NS:rilapitypes.RILACCESSTECHNOLOGY
 title: RILACCESSTECHNOLOGY (rilapitypes.h)
-description: "Microsoft reserves the RILACCESSTECHNOLOGY structure for internal use only.
+description: "Don't use this structure in your code.
+Microsoft reserves the RILACCESSTECHNOLOGY structure for internal use only.
 Don't use this structure in your code."
 old-location: netvista\rilaccesstechnology.htm
 tech.root: netvista
 ms.date: 05/02/2018